kylimcqueen/ecommerce-sales/README.md

 **Approach:** Created a unified sales view focusing on common fields (SKU, Date, Quantity, Amount, Channel) to enable time-series analysis.
 Channel-specific analyses were performed separately where detailed fields were needed.

-**Forecasting Limitations:**
-- 15 months of historical data is on the lower end for robust forecasting
-- Data structure inconsistencies may affect accuracy
-- Forecast should be considered directional rather than precise
-- External factors (market conditions, competition, seasonality) not accounted for

 **International Sales Data Structure:**
 The original International Sales CSV contained corrupted data segments